kaixinguor/CarND-Behavioral-Cloning-P3/writeup_report.md

 ###Model Architecture and Training Strategy

 ####1.
 An appropriate model arcthiecture has been employed

+I start with NVIDIA model.

+The training / validation error is a bit strange.

+![alt text][image1]

 My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)